 Remember when counting steps meant doing the math in your head?
 Or maybe scribbling notes in a pocket notebook?
-Now, you just glance at your wrist and – bam- steps, heart rate, sleep, stress.
-All tracked.
-All synced.
-All automatic.
+Now, you just glance at your wrist and bam! steps, heart rate, sleep, stress – All tracked.
+All synced, automatically.

 Fitness trackers have become part of our lives.
 They nudge us to move more.
 They measure our progress.
 They make health feel tangible.
 But here’s the thing: they didn’t appear overnight.